jon-atkinson/folders/README.md

 Hi!
 Thanks for the opportunity to do this.
 I didn't have time to properly work on this until the weekend so rather than ask clarifying questions I made some assumptions, listed below.

+## Benchmarks Coming!
+Should find a couple hours to straighten all this out soon.
+Benchmark tests and some outputs available on this branch.

 ## Different Versions

 Per the feedback after my initial runthrough I've created a much simpler implementation,